MegOlson/anagram_antigram/README.md

 * Program will check if two words are antigrams.
   * Example Input: "hi" "bye"
   * Example Output: "These are antigrams"
+* Program will check if two phrases are angrams or antigrams.
+  * Example Input: "I saw" "you there"
+  * Example Output: "These are antigrams"

 ## Known Bugs